katjawittfoth/Shark_Attacks/README.md

 ...

-#### See many more avrious plots and cool visuals in my Jupyter Notebook
+#### See many more various plots and cool visuals in the Jupyter Notebook.